Hafz-technology/wireframing/README.md

 * Focuses on Functionality and User Experience:<br>
 By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+## Wireframing in Practice
+A real estate app's wireframes showed users struggled to find property filters.
+This was resolved by relocating the filter icon to a more prominent position on the main search screen.
+This early identification prevented costly reworks during development, resulting in an intuitive and efficient user experience.
+Wireframing ensures a user-friendly design by identifying and resolving usability issues pre-development.